-Since I have started teaching, over 2 years ago I have been fortunate to have gained several corporate yoga classes.
+Since I have started teaching yoga, I have been fortunate to have gained several corporate yoga classes.
 The experience has certainly improved my practice, my teaching and also my ability to adapt to changing situations.

-When I say, adapt to changing situations – read – thinking on my feet!
+When I say, adapt to changing situations, I mean thinking on my feet!
 Sometimes the best laid plans were just not meant to be…

 One client regularly provides a lovely meeting room with floor to ceiling windows on 3 sides offering plenty of natural light and views over Windsor Great Park.
 It really is ideal for a class.
 On several occasions the room has been required for business (priorities, eh?) with the only alternative being the store room.
 Surrounded by shelves, working printers and no natural light, not to mention limited space the pre-class planning had to be tweaked ever so slightly.
 Plan B applied.